formulae-org/package-list-js/README.md

    * Manual creation of a matrix of given number of rows and columns
    * Manual creation of a table from a matrix

+* Reduction
+    * Related to lists/vectors
+        * Cartesian product of two or more lists/vectors
+        * Cartesian exponentiation of a list/vector
+        * Dot product of two or more lists/vectors
+        * Power set of two or more lists/vectors
+    * Related to matrices
+        * Matrix multiplication
+        * Matrix transposition
+        * Determinant of a matrix
+        * Kronecker product of two or more matrices
+        * Adjoint of a matrix